UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 This is a file format called [JSON format](https://en.wikipedia.org/wiki/JSON).
 When using the web interface, it is not typically necessary to think about how the design is represented as JSON, but when using the scripting library, you may find yourself wanting to inspect the output while fixing bugs, so it is helpful to be familiar with how the design is represented.

-Now, we show how to modify the function `create_design()` to add helices and strands to the design.

 ## Add helices

-As you can see, the simple script we wrote generates a design with no helices and no strands.
-Now we see how to add helices.
+As you can see, the simple script we wrote generates a design with no helices, no strands, using no grid.
+Now we see how to add helices in the square grid.

 We want 24 helices, stacked vertically on the square grid.
 We can give each `Helix` an explicit `grid_position` coordinate, but it turns out that if we just give a list of helices using the square grid with no `grid_position`'s set, they will be automatically stacked vertically.
 We need to ensure each helix has enough offsets for all the bases we will need, using the `max_offset` parameter in the `Helix` constructor.
 We will use a standard [M13mp18](https://www.ncbi.nlm.nih.gov/nuccore/X02513.1) scaffold strand, of length 7249.
 We won't use all of it, but we'll use most of it.
+It turns out that 288 offsets will be enough for us to use close to 7000 of the bases of the scaffold.

 Change the Python file as follows.
 We marked the changed lines in `create_design()` with `###`: